ThobiasKH/Math/Miscellaneous/DAT110-Theory-Questions/README.md

 **Q: Given two events a and z, with Lamport clocks C(a) and C(z) and their vector clocks V(a) and V(z).
 What condition is necessary to conclude that event a happened before event z?**

+2. If a is the sending of a message, and b is the receipt of that message.
+Then a->b and C(a) < C(b)
 <details>
 <summary>Answer</summary>